- Technical Evaluations

 - Blanco Pedernales Groundwater Conservation District

-- Texas State University- Meadows Center
+- Texas State University- Meadows Center for the Environment

 - University of Texas at Austin